MCP Servers Explained: What They Are and Why They Matter

 The MCP system works through a client-server architecture:

-MCP Host: The application you interact with (like Claude Desktop or an AI-enhanced code editor)
+- MCP Host: The application you interact with (like Claude Desktop or an AI-enhanced code editor)

-MCP Client: A component inside the host that manages connections with MCP servers
+- MCP Client: A component inside the host that manages connections with MCP servers

-MCP Server: The specialized program that provides specific capabilities (reading files, accessing APIs, etc.)
+- MCP Server: The specialized program that provides specific capabilities (reading files, accessing APIs, etc.)

 When you use Claude Desktop and it connects to an MCP server, Claude can ask to use the capabilities that server provides - but only if you approve those actions.
 You remain in control.
+For a detailed look at how this works specifically with Claude, see our Claude MCP implementation guide.

 Why Are MCP Servers Useful?